sea-otters-2017/phase-3-review/part-3/README.md

 0. `$ bundle`
 0. `$ bundle exec rake db:create`

+_NOTE_: In the mockups below the URLs are omitted.
+You should determine the appropriate path(s) based on conventions / patterns you have learned about in Phase 2.

 ### Release 0: User Registration

 Users will need to register for a new account.
 Create a link on the home page